janustack/vite-config-paths/packages/vite-config-paths/README.md

 Enable use of the [`tsconfck.parseNative`](https://github.com/dominikg/tsconfck/blob/main/docs/api.md#parsenative) function, which delegates the loading of tsconfig files to the TypeScript compiler.
 You'll probably never need this, but I added it just in case.

-> [!WARNING]
-> This option can slow down Vite's startup time by as much as 600ms, due to the size of the TypeScript compiler.
-Only use it when necessary.

 #### `ignoreConfigErrors: boolean`

 When true, parsing errors encountered while loading tsconfig files will be ignored.